kestra-io/enterprise-edition-examples/README.md

 ## Kestra Enterprise Edition Examples

-This repository provides code needed to PoC Kestra Enterprise Edition, including applications, dashboards, and flows.
-Use this repository as a starting point for setting up your environment and customizing it to your needs.
+This repository provides code needed to PoC Kestra Enterprise Edition, including apps, dashboards, and flows.
+Use this repository as a starting point.

 ![apps](img/apps.png)